Danzig III: How the Gods Kill: Music and recording

 "Dirty Black Summer" was the first single from the album.
 The song was inspired by memories of Glenn Danzig's own adolescent summers.

 The tracks "How the Gods Kill" and "Dirty Black Summer" became popular and remain a permanent fixture in the band's set list.

 The song "Sistinas" was written during a drum track recording session, as John Christ recalled: “We were in the studio recording drum tracks, and while we were on a break Glenn picked up my guitar and started getting an idea for a song.
 Then I came up with a little chorus part, and in about an hour or two we had the basic structure of the song.
 He wanted it to have a Roy Orbison type of vibe with some timpani and keyboards.
 We used an old Fender amp with a vibrato on it, and we cranked up the vibrato to get those really big chords - it was perfect for that song.”
 Glenn Danzig has described "Sistinas" as being about "depression, isolation, loneliness."

 Opening track "Godless" is about feelings of frustration caused by organised religion.

 "Heart of the Devil" was the first song on the album to be performed live by the band, during the European Lucifuge tour in 1991.
 Later in the same year, it was confirmed that the tracks "Bodies" and "Do You Wear the Mark" had been written for the album.
-Blues legend Willie Dixon had agreed to guest on the track "Heart of the Devil", but died before the recording session was scheduled.
 The avant-garde metal band Lux Occulta recorded a cover version of "Heart of the Devil" for their 1998 EP Maior Arcana: The Words That Turn Flesh into Light.

 Artwork and packaging

 The album's cover is a 1976 painting called Meister und Margeritha (The Master and Margarita) by famous Swiss artist H. R. Giger, named after Mikhail Bulgakov's novel The Master and Margarita.
 For the album cover, Giger modified the original painting slightly, covering "the Master's" erect penis with a dagger bearing his interpretation of the Danzig skull symbol.
 Giger's version of the Danzig skull was later used on T-shirts and as the cover art for the "Dirty Black Summer" single.

 Like Danzig's other three albums with the original lineup, this album was issued a Parental Advisory sticker, later complete with a "strong language" warning, despite the total absence of profanity.

-In some markets, the earliest pressings were issued in a CD longbox.
+The album was also issued in a limited edition CD longbox with an embossed version of the H. R. Giger artwork.
+The CD included with this edition has an alternate cover showing a photo of the band, and contains a VHS tape featuring the uncensored "How the Gods Kill" music video.